luchiago/dev-radar/README.md

 Also, we will use the Github API to get information (such as avatar, bio) from devs

 We're using `express` package, MongoDB as Non-relational DB

+### Front-End

+The SPA (Single-Page Application) approach will be applied here

+The Front-End project is using ReactJS